om304/SpA-Verb/README.md

 * **Phase 2: Spatial similarity judgments**

 Semantic verb classes from Phase 1 are presented individually around a circular 2D arena visible on the computer screen.
-Human annotators are asked to arrange the verbs on the arena based on the similarity of their meaning, putting similar verbs close together and dissimilar ones further apart.
+Human annotators are asked to arrange the verbs in the arena based on the similarity of their meaning, putting similar verbs close together and dissimilar ones further apart.

 Please refer to the paper for details of each phase and the rationale behind our methodology.